Kidney Transplant Resources

 - The American Society of Pediatric Nephrology provides many fact sheets plus resources for parents of children who have chronic kidney disease.
 The site has many links, including websites for general and disease-specific information, email discussion groups, renal transplant information and information about transitioning to adulthood and adult specialty care.

 - The National Kidney Foundation provides information about transplant and kidney diseases and a whole section dedicated to parents and children.

 - The National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC) is an information dissemination service connected to the National Institutes of Health, a program under the U.S. Department of Health and Human Services.
 The site has information about current clinical trials that are recruiting patients, as well as statistics and information about kidney diseases.

 - Transplant Experience is a program that can help you get the most out of each day and help you be ready for what’s ahead.

-Many books can be checked out from the Family Resource Center at Seattle Children’s or found at your local library or bookstore.
+There are many books available for you to borrow from the Family Resource Center at Seattle Children’s, or you can find these titles at your local library or bookstore.